The Bombadils with opener Fred Schuetze

 Double Duo Night with next generation talent!
-The women’s duo is comprised of Kirsten Maxwell and Sophie Buskin.
-The men’s duo is Aaron Nathans and Michael Ronstadt.
-Both duos made a huge splash at the latest regional talent showcase for their harmonies, stage presence and instrumental skill on guitar, mandolin and cello.
-The young women, from Nashville and Brooklyn, met at folk festivals and have performed alone and together all over the US.
-The music of our male performers is called “progressive folk’ and is described as stirring, funny, introspective and earthy.
+The first duo is comprised of Joshua Garcia and Sophie Buskin.
+The second duo is Aaron Nathans and Michael Ronstadt.
+These artist made a huge splash at the latest regional talent showcase for their harmonies, stage presence and instrumental skill on guitar, mandolin and cello.

 Recently, Crys Matthews has been blowing away critics, presenters and audience members, not only for her award-winning original compositions, but also her smooth but authentic stage presence.
 Sought after in the LBGT community, she also sings songs for us all – from stirring political protests to an appreciation song for her dog.